By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Step 1.
 User is inside a folder and wants to begin a test session on the current folder by executing the command

-.
-The object is returned to the LogicManager
+this case a TestCommand.
+The object is returned to the LogicManager.

 (This is omitted from Figure 12, “Component interactions for a test command” for simplicity.)